 Dating is an important part of adult life.
 Getting into a new relationship can be scary, difficult and exciting all at the same time.
 We enter into meaningful relationships that end up shaping our lives and building the people we ultimately become.

-While dating can be fun and casual, entering into a serious relationship is something that takes a lot of forethought.
+While dating can be fun and casual, entering into a serious, committed relationship is something that takes a lot of forethought.
 Because yours and your partner’s feelings are on the line, you should be completely ready for the experience before starting down this road.
 Take a step back and evaluate yourself first.
 By doing so, you can avoid future heartbreak and have a healthier relationship from the start.